nickwimer/PeleLMeX/README.md

 To compile and test using CMake, refer to the example `cmake.sh` script in the `Build` directory, or reference the GitHub Actions workflows in the `.github/workflows` directory.

+## Python Package

+PeleLMeX can now be built as a Python package using a cmake superbuild.
+It is recommended to use a dedicated python environment for the build such as `conda`.
+Create a new conda environment with Python >= 3.9, activate the environment, and then follow the instructions below.

+To install, follow the following steps:

+1) `cd PeleLMeX/`
+2) `cmake -S . build_py -DPELE_PYTHON=ON -DPELE_LIB=ON`
+3) `cmake --build build_py --target pip_install`

+Afterwards, you should have a python package called `pypelelmex`.

+This package can then be imported into any Python script or notebook as usual.
+Examples usage is included in the `notebooks` directory.

 ## Getting help, contributing

 Do you have a question ?
 Found an issue ?
 Please use the [GitHub Discussions](https://github.com/AMReX-Combustion/PeleLMeX/discussions) to engage